 From this point, the bottle is stretched, molded and cooled various ways.

 While doing research for this post, I found out that the product of water bottles uses 17 million gallons of oil per year and it takes 3 times as much water to make the bottle as it does to actually fill it.

 Back to the 2-liters- of course the next step is to send it to a factory to be filled and then shipped again to the store.
 Despite my hours and hours of searching far and wide on the web, I was unable to find an average of exactly how many miles it takes to get to the factory and then to the store.
 I even asked Coca-Cola, but have yet to receive an answer.
 Not to worry, I’m sure they work very hard to find out.
 The average American meal travels 1500 miles to reach our plates, so hopefully we put more emphasis on our food than our sugary drinks and that number is a bit more.

-So obviously, once they reach the store our friend Ammid buys it takes it to a party and then what?
+So obviously, once they reach the store our family buys it, takes it to a party and then what?
 With only 29.8 billion bottles being bought every year, more than 60 million plastic bottles ending up in landfills and incinerators every day, it’s not very likely that those perfectly usable bottles will be reused or recycled.

 So what will happen to them next?

 Well, for the millions thrown away everyday, they stay there forever.
 Wood, grass and food scraps undergo a process known as biodegradation when they’re buried.
 They’re transformed by bacteria in the soil into other useful compounds.
 This doesn’t work with plastic and that’s why it’s not unreasonable to believe that plastic will never biodegrade.
 To decompose, plastic needs sunlight.
 This is called photodegradation and happens because UV rays strike plastic and then it breaks the bonds holding the long molecular chain together.
 Over time this will turn a big piece of plastic into lots of little pieces.
 Research says it could take up to or more than a million years for this to happen.